ewcloud/ewc-ansible-role-ml-basic/README.md

 EWC Ansible Role ML Basic
 =========================

 Create a conda environment with the basic Machine Learning packages such as torch, xgboost, and scikit-learn.
-Check the `templat
+Check `files/env.yml` for all the details on the software included.

 Requirements
 ------------